XaviArnaus/mastodon-echo-bot/README.md

 ```
 $ git clone git@github.com:XaviArnaus/mastodon-echo-bot.git
 ```
 4. Discover which is the python3 binary your host is using.
-In case it is `python3` and not `python`, you'll have to update the reference at the top of the `Makefile` file.
+This bot uses `python3` to run, and if it's not your case, you'll have to update the reference at the top of the `Makefile` file.
 5. Ensure that your system has `pip`.
 Otherwise install it. i.e. for Debian:
 ```
 $ sudo apt install pip